PacificBiosciences/paraphase/README.md

 ### RCCX

 More info fields on phasing haplotypes into alleles and annotation of CYP21A2:
-- `phasing_success`: whether haplotypes are phased into alleles
 - `annotated_alleles`: allele annotation for the CYP21A2 gene.
 This is only based on common gene-pseudogene (CYP21A2-CYP21A1P) conversions (P31L, IVS2-13A/C>G, G111Vfs, I173N, I237N, V238E, M240K, V282L, Q319X and R357W).
 Please refer to the vcfs for most thorough variant calling and annotation.
 - `ending_hap`: the last copy of RCCX on each allele.
 Only these copies contain parts of TNXB (while the other copies contain TNXA)